 While the ASX 200 Index has recovered by 7.5% year to date, the micro-cap and smaller end of the ASX Small Ordinaries has continued to languish.
 While there is no ASX LIC index, our calculations show that the overall LIC market has delivered well below this level of performance.
 The result is some great quality managers, holding relatively better value portfolios, at greater than average discounts.

-Our Affluence LIC Fund currently holds over 30 different LICs, ranging from higher quality managers at average discounts to NTA, to secondary managers trading at larger than average discounts.
+Our Affluence LIC Fund currently holds over 30 different listed investment companies (LICs), ranging from higher quality managers at average discounts to NTA, to secondary managers trading at larger than average discounts.
 We have outlined three of the most interesting opportunities below.

 Spheria Emerging Companies (ASX: SEC)